travelgateX/documentation-site/content/travelgatex/reference/objects/GroupAccess.md

   "operator": "type",
   "typename": "GroupAccess"
 }
-Pair of groups and accesses.
-All accesses returned will belong to all the groups in groupCodes
+Pairs of Groups and Accesses.
+All Accesses returned will belong to all the Groups in groupCodes.
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}